MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 ## Implement an authentication delegate

 The MIP SDK implements authentication using class extensibility, providing a mechanism to share authentication work with the client application.
 The client application must acquire a suitable OAuth2 access token, when asked by the MIP SDK at runtime.
-Token acquisition is accomplished in the implementation of the client's authentication delegate class, by extending the `mip::AuthDelegate` class and implements the `mip::AuthDelegate::AcquireOAuth2Token()` pure virtual function.
+Token acquisition is accomplished in the implementation of the client's authentication delegate class, by extending the `mip::AuthDelegate` class and implementing the `mip::AuthDelegate::AcquireOAuth2Token()` pure virtual function.

 1. Using the same Visual Studio "Add class" feature we used in step #1 of the previous section, add another class to your project.
 This time, enter "auth_delegate" in the **Class Name** field.